docker-rpm-builder/docker-rpm-builder/README.md

 ### Other distributions and OSX

+* pick the v1 branch, which is where I merge stable releases.
 * make sure you've got ```python 2.7``` and ```virtualenv``` available on your system.
 You can pass the VIRTUALENV variable to make to tell him which virtualenv to use.
 * clone this repository
 * run ```make```